-Within industries demanding high-reliability such as defense and medical technologies, documenting an incredible amount of detail throughout the manufacturing process is essential to regulatory compliance and product quality.
+Within industries demanding high reliability such as defense and medical technologies, documenting an incredible amount of detail throughout the manufacturing process is essential to regulatory compliance and product quality.
 Specifically, in the medical design and manufacturing industry, stringent FDA traceability requirements are part of the business—vital for protecting lives, but difficult and expensive to manage.

 Benchmark developed a custom traceability system for the manufacture of FDA Class 3 Medical Devices and other high-reliability products.
 Originally created to simply track defects and component batch lots, over the course of two decades it has matured and grown to encompass activities well beyond those humble beginnings.
 The Process Feedback System, branded PFS, is Benchmark's proprietary, global manufacturing execution system, now identified as industry best practice.
 Being a single-application solution enables efficiencies in data sharing, customer communications, project team collaboration, and product continuity of supply risk mitigation.
 Customers can directly access product data reports increasing transparency, collaboration, and providing customers with the information and peace of mind they need to focus on their core competencies when working with a contract manufacturer.

-- Is entirely paperless
+- Completely paperless

 - Serves as the product assembly work instruction media, supporting photo and short video utilization for improved assembly process instruction detail